protocolguild/documentation/docs/4-roles-expectations.md

 ### 4.21 Slot Holders

 Slot holders are members of the Guild who have qualified for a placement (slot) in the split contract.
 Estimated to be around 150-200 individuals, however the actual number may be higher or lower.
 There is no cap or target for number of slots.
-Slots can be set to any Ethereum address, including the individuals own, a charity, or another split contract.
+Slots can be set to any Ethereum address, including the individual's own, a charity, or another split contract.

 #### Qualifications